mevivek/SwitchButton/README.md

 **Some attributes are changed and you need to update them to the new ones, since the measurement logic has been totally changed.
 (Default behavior and style does not change.)**

-**因为测量逻辑的改变，部分属性已经做了修改，请更新到新的属性。（默认行为和样式并没有变化）**

 > 1. Re-clarify the meaning of some params.
 > 2. Update the measurement of SwitchButton and the logic becomes more clear, especially the text part.
 > 3. Support config SwitchButton's size by setting a exact width and height.
 There are now TWO mainly method to control it's size.
-> 4. When use SwitchButon in a scrollable view, SwitchButton consume scroll gestures only horizontal.
+> 4. When use SwitchButton in a scrollable view, SwitchButton consume scroll gestures only horizontal.
 This means the when you want to scroll the scrollable view vertically and start your touch on a SwitchButton, it will not stop you now.
 > 5. Bug fix.

->1.  重新明确了参数的含义。
->2.  更新了SwitchButton的测量机制，逻辑更加清晰；尤其是文字部分。
->3.  支持设置确定的宽高，来确定SwitchButton的View大小。现在有两种方式可以控制SwitchButton的大小了。
->4.  可滚动的View中的SwitchButton只会消费横向滚动事件。这意味着你可以从SwitchButton开始按下并纵向滚动可滚动View，SwitchButton现在不会阻止你滚动了。
->5.
-Bug 修复。

 [All Change Log](./CHANGELOG.md)